you can fly!?

 Left-click on the upper-left icon in the tools panel.
 This opens the Brush settings panel, also known as brush options (keyboard shortcut: 'o' for options)

 Click on the 'Custom' tab.
-This is an area for controlling parameters for the type of custom brshes.
+This shows an area for controlling parameters specifically for custom brushes.

 You can create a circularly shaped custom brush image right in there.